 I have reviewed several high-end, world-ranked restaurants in New York.
 I would highly recommend lunch at Le Bernardin (ordering the truffle tagliatelle) and dinner at Eleven Maddison Park.
 Check out my reviews for further details (linked in the summary above).
-I didn’t think Momofuku Ko was worth the money, although it was incredible.
-Cosme was both the most highly rated and most regrettable we visited – clearly rated because of the political weight of fancy Mexican food in America.
+I didn’t think Momofuku Ko was worth the money, although it was excellent.
+Cosme was both the most highly rated and the one we most regretted visiting.
 It wasn’t bad, but hardly worth an appearance in the World’s Best list.

 Burger Joint is a ‘secret’ burger bar inside a fancy hotel.
 You can find some guidance here.
 The burgers were basic and delicious, and this is one of those ‘experience’ meals.
 Don’t go at a peak time because the venue is tiny and you might not get a table.

 Top of the Standard is an extremely aesthetic bar, albeit for an older crowd.
 We went up to get a view of the Highline and over the city and the Statue of Liberty.